 These courses orient students about the role of bridges, abutments, sealants, cements: restoration.
 While dentistry is popularly known to be a healing art; within the dental team, dentistry also happens to be an exacting art of renovation and craftsmanship...just on a very small scale.
-These courses will orient a dental assistant who is discerning and skilled in dental materials is a valued and integral part of the restorative process.
-This hands-on course will navigate students through the many characteristics and clinical uses of dental materials, including their preparation, handling, and application across all the dental disciplines.
-The management of dental inventory and equipment is another valued skill critical to the repertoire of a dental assistant that will also be covered.
+These courses will orient a dental assistant who is discerning and skilled in dental

-DA450 1-2: DENTAL RADIOGRAPHY 1-2 (No Pre-Requisites) 6.0 Credit Hours
+DA450: DENTAL RADIOGRAPHY (No Pre-Requisites) 6.0 Credit Hours